Code-Institute-Submissions/cafe-gelato/README.md

   ![Header](https://user-images.githubusercontent.com/87748379/131390905-bd5f19af-5b65-482d-9722-09429fb33036.JPG)

 - **The Menu section**
-  - The Menu section gives details about which flavors the café offers.
+  - The Menu section includes an ice cream menu.
+The menu informs the user of what flavors the café can offer.
   - The h2 element on top of the section gives information that the flavors are home made.
   - The layout of the menu change when displayed on different devices.